andreasspindler/Libpreempt/README.md

 constructor and run in close collaboration with other threads within a process (`join()`).

-## Pudding

-Pudding is implemented in a single script.
-It compiles a matrix of executables for each single test, runs them and summarizes results.

-More specifically, this is how the `pudding.sh` script works.
-It assumes that each *.cpp*-file in *tests/* is a separate test.
-It then spans these tests over several language standards, optimization levels and CPU microarchitectures and in this way generates many executable files.

-The script can execute these files repeatedly while counting successful runs.
-Essentially this means all `assert()`s hold true, neither `std::abort()` nor `std::terminate()` was called and the process returns 0 (`EXIT_SUCCESS`).

-As soon as something changes with the hardware, OS, compiler, libraries etc. the hard-won tests can be rebuild and trust can be regained again.

-Pudding works nicely on top of **Docker images** and **Yocto Linux Bitbake recipes**, with Docker or Yocto providing the system basis and Pudding the basis for the programming techniques used in the actual application.

-## Tests
+## Unit tests

-Most test shipped in this repository have to do with realtime and concurrency.
+Practically all tests shipped in this repository have to do with realtime and concurrency.
 Every single test has been carefully written in a way that (1) it runs one specific scenario and (2) is human readable.

 On this basis one can pick a test and modify it or derive new tests from existing ones easily.
 Another motivation was to have an easy environment to